 John Forté

-John Forté is a Grammy-nominated recording artist, filmmaker, writer and activist, first recognized for his work with multi-platinum hip hop group The Fugees.
+John Forté was a Grammy-nominated recording artist, filmmaker, writer and activist, first recognized for his work with multi-platinum hip hop group The Fugees.
 In 2001, he was arrested and convicted for a first-time, non-violent drug offense.
 He was sentenced to 14 years in a federal prison.
 He was granted executive clemency by President George W. Bush in 2008.
-He has released four studio albums, Poly Sci (1998), I, John (2002), Stylefree the EP (2009), and Water Light Sound (2011).
-His collaborators have included Herbie Hancock, Wyclef Jean, Tricky, Carly Simon, and Talib Kweli.
-His work has also been featured for the Sundance Film Festival, where he scored all of the opening festival trailers.
-He is a graduate of Phillips Exeter Academy and briefly attended NYU.
+As a solo artist, he released four studio albums, Poly Sci (1998), I, John (2002), Stylefree the EP (2009), and Water Light Sound (2011).
+His collaborators included Herbie Hancock, Wyclef Jean, Tricky, Carly Simon, and Talib Kweli.
+His work was also featured in the Sundance Film Festival, where he scored all of the opening festival trailers.
+He graduated from Phillips Exeter Academy and briefly attended NYU.